mblitherland/litretro/README.md

 - 46: Retro is setup state shouldn't allow users to see any of the retro screens
     - Maybe another "hidden" or blocked state?
 Would be redundant
 - 47: Some partials like show_redirect have `retro: @retro` and there may be some other unnecessary things
+- 52: Update some gems, move version info to its own file
+- 53: Maybe do CSP headers because why not?
+- 54: ...

+## Todoings

 - 48: If grouping is done after discussion the discussion posts on the child cards could appear to be lost.
 I'm not terribly sure wht, if anything, I should do about that
-- 52: ...

-## Todoings

-TBD

 ## Todones